MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 2. Macros (if required)
 -----------------------
-**If** the ticket includes meta-data changes, upgrade macro changes or a new rose-stem app then you will need to upgrade the test-suite.
+**If** the ticket includes metadata changes, upgrade macro changes or a new rose-stem app then you will need to upgrade the test-suite.

 .. dropdown:: versions.py